jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/413_self_paced_account.md

 ---

 {{% notice warning %}}
 Only complete this section if you are running the workshop on your own.
-If you are at an Azure hosted event, go [here](412_azure_event_account.html).
+If you are at an JFrog Azure hosted event, go [here](412_azure_event_account.html).
 {{% /notice %}}

 1. If you don't already have an Azure account, create